kiran-sumant/ObsidianKM/Self Learning/Untitled.md

 - Recommended minimum RAM: 16 GB (the bigger the better)
 - You will need to install all dependables via conda please download [Anaconda](https://www.anaconda.com/download) or Conda-mini before running this program.
 - Ideally run the script on [VScode](https://code.visualstudio.com/docs/setup/windows), as that is where I wrote and tested it, so I have ample knowledge of all the ways it can possibly go wrong in VScode specifically
-- DO NOT RUN JSON FILES LARGER THAN 1GB, it will crash your computer
+- ==DO NOT RUN JSON FILES LARGER THAN 1GB,== it will crash your computer due to the artifacts generated to run the code, and you will risk corrupting your hard drive.
+- For larger .json file sizes (aka larger desired protein databases) I recommend dividing the data you wish to run into chunks that are <1GB.

 # Details
 The Encyclopaedia of Domains (TED) database is a database created using "deep learning-based domain parsing and structure comparison algorithms to segment and classify domains"